Definition: The transferring of a phosphoryl group to a molecule

 Protein kinases are classified into subgroups that have specificity and contain tyrosine kinases or serine/threonine kinases for unique catalytic domains.
 Serine/threonine kinases constitute roughly 80 percent of the mammalian kinome, and pS and pT are composed of more than 90 percent of the phosphoproteome.
 Research has indicated that 1800:200:1 is the relative abundance ratio of pS:pT:pY in a cell.
 While pY may not be as widespread as pS and pT, owing to its connection to human illness through the dysregulation of receptor tyrosine kinases (RTKs), global tyrosine phosphorylation is at the top of the priority list of biomedical science (Taylor & Kornev, 2011).

 The specificity of the protein kinase substrate is dependent not only on the desired amino acid but also on the consensual sequences that surround it.
-These consensual sequences permit phosphorylation of a single protein in certain kinases and several phosphorylated substrates (>300).
+These consensual sequences permit the phosphorylation of a single protein in certain kinases and several phosphorylated substrates (>300).
 Consequently, Kinases may also be able to phosphorylate individual protein single or many amino acids where kinase-specific consensus sequences are accessible.

 The kinases have control sub-units that serve as activating or auto-inhibiting domains with different regulatory substrates.
 A typical approach to controlling kinase activity is the phosphorylation of these subunits.
 In the basal state, most protein kinases are dephosphorylated and inactive.
 A limited number of phosphorylated kinases are constitutively active and inherently inefficient or inactive.
 In certain kinases, including Src, phosphorylation, and dephosphorylation have to be mixed, showing that this proto-oncogene is highly regulated.
 The kinase behavior can also be regulated by scaffolding and adaptor proteins by controlling the spatial interaction among kinases and upstream and downstream regulators.